Burnout is real. And it sucks.

 To break out of this you must DO SOMETHING DIFFERENT on a physical level, with your body.
 Shift Tracks.
 Move.
 Recovery breathing, meditation, etc. You do not get out of stress by “EFFORTING MORE.”
 Find a way to hit pause and regroup.
 Skip the extracurricular “to do” list, take a weekend getaway, or a weekend hideaway.
 Cry, watch movies, go out with friends, hit the gym, play in nature.
 Do whatever relieves stress for you and can get your head out of the spin.
 Most of the time it means shifting gears and mindset.
 Approaching things smarter, not with more effort.

 Get things off your plate (set boundaries) (get organized)

 Look at your schedule and list of responsibilities.
 Spend a little time getting things organized so that you have a clear picture of everything.
-Make a plan and stick to it (link to SMART Goals blog).
+Make a plan and stick to it.
 Start thinking of which items aren’t necessary and ways that you can get them off your list.
 Say “no” to anything you can and really analyze things you feel pressure to do– upon reflection you may discover that you really can let go of them.

 Start integrating self care into life